Double or Nothing (2022): Reception

 Double or Nothing received generally mixed to positive reviews from critics; however, much criticism was drawn towards the overall runtime of the event.
-For CBSSports.com, Brent Brookhouse wrote that the event was an "uncharacteristically uneven" pay-per-view event for AEW.
-Cargill-Jay was "rough", the trios match between Death Triangle and House of Black was a "thrilling" action from start to finish, Baker-Soho was "a solid match that had a questionable winner", Deeb-Rosa was "a very nice showing for the AEW women's division" as both showed some solid technical skills and grit to put on a "fine match", the Anarchy in the Arena match was "a wild bloodbath", the tag team championship three-way between Jurassic Express, Swerve in Our Glory and Team Taz was "fun", and the main event was "a bit clunky at times" and "fine" when they just went at each other.
+For CBS Sports, Brent Brookhouse wrote that the event was an "uncharacteristically uneven" pay-per-view event for AEW.
+Cargill-Jay was "rough", the trios match between Death Triangle and House of Black was a "thrilling" action from start to finish, Baker–Soho was "a solid match that had a questionable winner", Deeb–Rosa was "a very nice showing for the AEW women's division" as both showed some solid technical skills and grit to put on a "fine match", the Anarchy in the Arena match was "a wild bloodbath", the tag team championship three-way between Jurassic Express, Swerve in Our Glory and Team Taz was "fun", and the main event was "a bit clunky at times" and "fine" when they just went at each other.

 Justin Barrasso of Sports Illustrated opined that although Double or Nothing "ran too long", it still had its "share of standout moments".
-Barasso thought there was no more significant moment at Double or Nothing than Punk regaining his place atop the wrestling world, the tag team championship three-way match was "outstanding", the Anarchy in the Arena match was an "unforgettable gore", Rosa-Deeb was a "technical brilliance", O'Reilly-Allin was "very good", and Baker-Soho was "one of the best on the card".
+Barasso thought there was no more significant moment at Double or Nothing than Punk regaining his place atop the wrestling world, the tag team championship three-way match was "outstanding", the Anarchy in the Arena match was an "unforgettable gore", Rosa–Deeb was a "technical brilliance", O'Reilly–Allin was "very good", and Baker–Soho was "one of the best on the card".

 Writing for Pro Wrestling Dot Net, Jason Powell stated that the event was "enjoyable".
-The Hardys-Bucks tag match exceeded his expectations, the six-man tag team was a "very good spotfest", Rosa-Deeb was "well-worked", the Anarchy in the Arena was "crazy enough that it could spark more interest in the feud", the tag team championship three-way was "entertaining", and the AEW World Championship was "a good main event."
+The Hardys–Bucks tag match exceeded his expectations, the six-man tag team was a "very good spotfest", Rosa–Deeb was "well-worked", the Anarchy in the Arena was "crazy enough that it could spark more interest in the feud", the tag team championship three-way was "entertaining", and the AEW World Championship was "a good main event."

 Combat sports journalist Dave Meltzer for the Wrestling Observer Newsletter assigned star ratings to the event, with the highest rated match being the Anarchy in the Arena, which was rated 5 stars.
 Elsewhere on the card, the main event, the three-way tag, and the six-man tag team all received 41/2 stars out of 5.
-Rosa-Deeb was assigned 41/4 stars, and the Hardys-Bucks tag match received 4 stars.
-The lowest rated match on the show was Cargill-Jay, which was given 13/4 stars.
+Rosa–Deeb was assigned 41/4 stars, and the Hardys-Bucks tag match received 4 stars.
+The lowest rated match on the show was Cargill–Jay, which was given 13/4 stars.